HamzeLotfalinezhad/MERN/README.md

 ### What is this repository for? ###

 * Quick summary
-* Version
+* Version 1.0.0
 * [Learn Markdown](https://bitbucket.org/tutorials/markdowndemo)

 ### How do I get set up? ###

-* Summary of set up
-* Configuration
-* Dependencies
-* Database configuration
+* Install Docker
-* How to run tests
+* run docker with docker-compose up -d
-* Deployment instructions

 ### Contribution guidelines ###